MicrosoftDocs/bot-docs/articles/dotnet/add-rich-card-attachments.md

 ## Add a Thumbnail card to a message

-The Thumbnail card typically contains a single small image, one or more buttons, and text.
+The Thumbnail card typically contains a single thumbnail image, one or more buttons, and text.

 This code example shows how to create a reply message that contains two Thumbnail cards rendered in list format: